 The music streaming landscape is changing with the increase in AI development, AR and VR, etc., and user demand is also shaping the way we experience music.

-Here are some of the most popular trends in music streaming app development:
+Here are some of the most popular trends in music streaming apps:

 1. Hyper-personalization with AI